 HTML itself doesn't suffer from syntax errors because browsers parse it permissively, meaning that the page still displays even if there are syntax errors.
 Browsers have built-in rules to state how to interpret incorrectly written markup, so you'll get something running, even if it is not what you expected.
 This, of course, can still be a problem!

 Note: HTML is parsed permissively because when the web was first created, it was decided that allowing people to get their content published was more important than making sure the syntax was absolutely correct.
 The web would probably not be as popular as it is today, if it had been more strict from the very beginning.

 It's time to study the permissive nature of HTML code.

 - First, download our debug-example demo and save it locally.
-This demo is deliberately written to have some errors in it for us to explore (the HTML markup is said to be badly-formed, as opposed to well-formed).
+This demo is deliberately written with some built-in errors for us to explore (the HTML markup is said to be badly-formed, as opposed to well-formed).

 - Next, open it in a browser.
 You will see something like this:

 - This immediately doesn't look great; let's look at the source code to see if we can work out why (only the body contents are shown):